mixxr/commerce-api-gateway/README.md

 # commerce-api-gateway
-Intelligent API Gateway to create a API commerce platform
+Intelligent API Gateway to create a data commerce platform in which vendors (owners) can publish and sell data.

 ## mission
 The idea is to create a platform for a marketplace in which data owners and data shoppers can meet.
 There are 2 actors: